TheGoodlike13/liberty_or_death/README.md

 UserBean and Utils class seem to be not needed either.

+Finally a breakthrough on the 'faces' front.
+You can remove 'faces' feature entirely, including the '.xhtml' file, replacing it with a simple '.html' file.
+All you need to do is replace the redirect in the servlet, and then in security configuration replace reference to '.jsf' with '/home', which is our servlet.
+That works.

+With this we can also remove 'servlet' and 'servlet-mapping' from 'web.xml'.
+It seems they were 'faces' related.

 That seems to be the limit, so let's summarize what do we need.

 #### Liberty authentication in summary